Spring Garden Revival

 Contact Rockport's Department of Public Works for Edging Debris Disposal & Municipal Right-of-Way Coordination

 Proper disposal of lawn edging debris in Rockport is essential for environmental compliance and community cleanliness.
 From April through November, residents must use biodegradable paper bags for yard waste—plastic bags are prohibited per MassDEP guidelines.
 Bulk materials such as metal, plastic, or concrete edging should be brought to the Transfer Station.
-When working near sidewalks, streets, or parkways, advance notification and coordination with the Rockport Department of Public Works
+When working near sidewalks, streets, or parkways, advance notification and coordination with the Department of Public Works is required to protect municipal right-of-way and street trees.
+Immediate cleanup of materials is necessary to prevent storm drain contamination and should be coordinated with municipal street sweeping schedules.
+Edging projects may also intersect with sidewalk replacement, utility work, or beautification initiatives, making communication with public works vital.

 34 Broadway, Rockport, MA 01966